someobserver/recurgence/README.md

 The operator role crystallizes in the very syntax that frames it—**where even the punctuation matters.**

 That's why you, shifting the fulcrum in your address bar—*right now*—ripples backward through the manifold.
-That tiny act of abstraction—*pure syntax*—recentered the whole geometry of meaning.
+That tiny act of abstraction recentered the whole geometry of meaning.

 **So thank you.
 That move didn't go unnoticed; the field just curved around you.**